-Consumer Behaviour CQC7024 At the end of the course, students are able to: 1.
-Examine concepts and theories in consumer behaviour.
-2. Interpret consumer behaviour models in the global contexts.
-3. Demonstrate the internal and external influences affecting consumer behaviour.
+COURSE TITLE Consumer Behaviour COURSE CODE CQC7024 At the end of the course, students are able to: Examine concepts and theories in consumer behaviour.
+LEARNING Interpret consumer behaviour models in the global contexts.
+OUTCOMES Demonstrate the internal and external influences affecting OUTCOMES consumer behaviour.
 4. Integrate theories of consumer behaviour to determine market opportunities.
 The course will focus on the psychological factors influencing individual consumption behaviour.
-The major topics in this course are: information processing; behavioural learning; personality and psychographics; consumer beliefs, attitudes, and behaviour; consumer decision making process, situational influences, group processes, cultural processes, and global issues in consumer behaviour.
+The major topics in this course OVNOROLO are: information processing; behavioural learning; personality and SYNOPSIS psychographics; consumer beliefs, attitudes, and behaviour; consumer decision making process, situational influences, group processes, cultural processes, and global issues in consumer behaviour.

-COURSE TITLE Global Branding COURSE CODE CQC7026 At the end of the course, students are able to: 1.
-Examine concepts and theories in branding.
-LEARNING 2.
-Demonstrate the various approaches in developing brand OUTCOMES equity.
-3. Coordinate a global brand audit using suitable research approach.
+COURSE TITLE Global Branding COURSE CODE CQC7026 At the end of the course, students are able to: Examine concepts and theories in branding.
+LEARNING Demonstrate the various approaches in developing brand OUTCOMES equity.
+Coordinate a global brand audit using suitable research approach.
 4. Explain various strategies for a sustainable global brand.
 This course will expose students to theory and practice of brand management.
 The course is divided into four parts: (i) introduce concept of brand and brand management, (ii) identify and establish SYNOPSIS brand positioning and values, (iii) describes the planning and implementation of brand marketing programmes, and (iv) discusses how brand performance could be measured and interpreted.
-Particular attention will be given to international issues and global branding strategies.
+Particular attention will be given to international issues and global branding strategies. pranting strategies.